 Donald Trump's march to the Republican nomination has forced a crisis in the party.
-As opposition to the billionaire front-runner began boiling over months ago, especially after Trump's initial refusal to denounce former Ku Klux Klan grand wizard David Duke in an interview, a growing list of GOP elected officials and top strategists stepped forward to declare their opposition to Trump's candidacy.
-Some threatened to vote for his Democratic rival instead come November.
+Opposition to the billionaire front-runner began boiling over in February when Trump's initial refusal to denounce former Ku Klux Klan grand wizard David Duke in an interview led a growing list of GOP elected officials and top strategists to step forward and declare their opposition to Trump's candidacy.
 On Twitter, #NeverTrump became a way for party stalwarts to voice their dissatisfaction.

-Unity has not come easily, though as time passed, many hold outs caved.
 Some GOP lawmakers, like South Carolina Gov. Nikki Haley and vulnerable New Hampshire Senator Kelly Ayotte, have tried to walk a fine line by saying they would support the party nominee without offering an official endorsement, and in some cases, without mentioning Trump by name.
-House Speaker Paul Ryan, who maintained that he would support the eventual Republican nominee, said on May 5 that he was "not ready" to endorse Trump.
-Trump, he said, needed to do more to assure conservatives of his ideological bona fides.
-However, 29 days later, Ryan wrote an op-ed declaring that he would "vote" for Trump, without actually using the word endorsement, though it has been characterized as such.
+House Speaker Paul Ryan, after initially withholding an endorsement, gave his support via an an op-ed.

-Politicians supporting Trump have had to grapple with how to address both Trump's more vexing policy positions, such as his murky proposal to ban Muslims from traveling to the United States, and personal attacks, like Trump's charge that Gonzalo Curiel, the federal judge presiding over a lawsuit alleging fraud against Trump University, has an "absolute conflict" of interest in the case due to Curiel's Mexican heritage.
+Politicians supporting the Republican nominee have had to grapple with how to address both Trump's more vexing policy positions, such as his murky proposal to ban Muslims from traveling to the United States, and personal attacks, like Trump's charge that Gonzalo Curiel, the federal judge presiding over a lawsuit alleging fraud against Trump University, has an "absolute conflict" of interest in the case due to Curiel's Mexican heritage.
 The Republican Party devolved into all-out civil war in June as Trump defended his racially tinged criticism.
-Only one Republican, Sen. Mark Kirk, rescinded his endorsement.
-Ryan call Trump's comments "textbook" racism, yet reiterated his support.
+One Republican, Sen. Mark Kirk, rescinded his endorsement.
+Ryan called Trump's comments "textbook" racism, yet reiterated his support.

-More than 30 Republican lawmakers, strategists and commentators had already joined the resistance before Indiana's decisive primary.
-Faced with Trump's likely nomination, will they reverse course and support him, or stay true to #NeverTrump?
-Will Never Trumpers successfully deny Trump the nomination at the convention, vote for a Democratic nominee, write in a candidate, or not vote at all?
+More than 30 Republican lawmakers, strategists and commentators had joined the resistance before Trump became the nominee.
+Now that the general election has begun, will they reverse course and support him, or stay true to #NeverTrump?
+Will Never Trumpers vote for Democratic nominee Hillary Clinton, back a third party, or not vote at all?
 Will more Republicans who endorsed Trump withdraw their support?
 Some have already decided.
 NBC will continue to update the list. — Liz Johnstone

 1. Sen. Mark Kirk (R.-Ill.)